The paradigm-shift of social spambots: Evidence, theories, and tools for the arms race: Emerging trends

-The compelling features of the emerging techniques listed in this section represent a fertile ground for fighting the novel social spambots.
-We can observe a paradigm-shift for research and development of spambot detection systems, which may exploit such new concepts to achieve better resilience and robustness, to withstand the next evolution of social media spambots.
+The compelling features of the emerging techniques listed in this section represents a fertile ground for fighting the novel social spambots.
+We can observe a paradigm-shift for research and development of spambot detection systems, which may exploit the new concepts to achieve better resilience and robustness and to withstand the next evolution of social media spambots.

 \makeatletter{}